b17w1z4rd/Reverse-Shell/README.md

 2. **Configure the Reverse Shell**: Modify the code to include the attacker's IP address and the port to which the connection should be established.
 3. **Run the Shell**: Compile and execute the reverse shell on the target machine to initiate the connection.

-## Educational Purpose

-This project is intended strictly for educational purposes.
-It aims to provide a foundational understanding of how reverse shells operate and the underlying concepts of network security.
-Users are encouraged to explore the code and modify it to deepen their understanding of Rust and networking.

-## Disclaimer

-Using reverse shells can be illegal and unethical if performed without proper authorization.
-This project is meant for ethical hacking and security research in controlled environments.
-Always obtain explicit permission before conducting penetration tests or similar activities.

 ## Getting Started

 ### Prerequisites